-16. We did not audit the consolidated financial statements of 1 foreign subsidiary, whose consolidated financial statements reflects total assets of Rs.
-348,689.17 ('000) and net assets of Rs.
-224,112.81 ('000) as at 31 March 2021, total revenues of Rs.
-334,667.76 ('000) and net cash outflows amounting to Rs.
-2,699.08 ('000) for the year ended on that date, as considered in the consolidated financial statements.
-These financial statements have been audited by other auditors whose reports have been furnished to us by the management and our opinion on the consolidated financial statements, in so far as it relates to the amounts and disclosures included in respect of this subsidiary and our report in terms of sub-section (3) of Section 143 of the Act, in so far as it relates to the aforesaid subsidiary, are based solely on the reports of the other auditors.
-Further this subsidiary is located outside India whose annual financial statements have been prepared in accordance with accounting principles generally accepted in their country and which has been audited by other auditors under United Kingdom Standards on Auditing's applicable in their country.
-The Holding Company's management has converted the annual consolidated financial statements of such subsidiary from accounting principles generally accepted in their country to accounting principles generally accepted In India.
-We have reviewed these conversion adjustments made by the Holding Company's management.
-Our conclusion, in so far as it relates to the amounts and disclosures included in respect of this subsidiary is based on the audit report of other auditor and the conversion adjustments prepared by the management of the Holding Company and reviewed by us.
+- 16. We did not audit the consolidated financial statements of 1 foreign subsidiary whose consolidated financial statements reflects total assets of ₹ 1,85,364.49 ('000) as at March 31, 2022, total revenues of ₹ 2,76,465.29 ('000), total net profit after tax of ₹ 76,896.35 ('000) and total comprehensive income of ₹ 24,202.58 ('000), and cash flows (net) of ₹ 1,13,166.25 ('000) for the year ended on that date, as considered in the consolidated financial statements.
+These financial statements have been audited by other auditors whose audit reports have been furnished to us by the management, and our opinion on the consolidated financial statements, in so far as it relates to the amounts and disclosures included in respect of this subsidiary and our report in terms of subsection (3) of Section 143 of the Act, in so far as it relates to the aforesaid subsidiary, are based solely on the reports of the other auditors and the procedures performed by us as stated in paragraph 12 above. - 17.
+Our opinion above on the consolidated financial statements, and our report on other legal and regulatory requirements below, are not modified in respect of the above matters with respect to our reliance on the work done by and the reports of the other auditors.